What causes head gasket failure?

 Head gasket fails between pressurized oil port and cylinder

-Excessive oil in combustion chamber fouls spark plug electrodes and causes misfires.
+Excessive oil in the combustion chamber fouls spark plug electrodes and causes misfires.

 Misfire, rough idle

-Head gasket fails at outer edge of cylinder head
+Head gasket fails at the outer edge of the cylinder head

 Radiator and water pump induced failures